Henry Lansdell: Life

+“You (English) have sent missionarys round the all world, to China, Persia, Palestina, Africa, the Islands of Sandwich, to many places of the Continent of Europe; but to the great, great Siberia, where so much is to do, you not have sent missionarys.
+Have you not a Morrison, a Moffatt, for Siberia.
+Pastor Lansdell, go you yourself to Siberia!"

+At the beginning of May 1879 he reached St. Petersburg.
+His rosy-coloured depiction of Russian prisons would elicit considerable criticism from Russian emigrees such as Kropotkin and Stepniak, and in 1883 from Eleanor Marx, who ridiculed Lansdell's article that was actually a reply to Kropotkin's criticism of him, that he considered unfounded.
+Lansdell's article “A Russian Prison”, had appeared in The Contemporary Review, Vol. XLIII.
+February 1883.
+Eleanor Marx chided “his optimist views of Russian prisons” in her own review in the March edition of the socialist magazine Progress.

+Such activities sometimes aroused the suspicions of the Russian authorities and on one occasion he was arrested while travelling on the Perm Railway after it was thought he was distributing revolutionary pamphlets.

 Lansdell's accounts of his travels across the Central Asian Steppe published in 1887 by Harper's Magazine describe in detail the Turko-Tartar, Caucasian and ethnic diversity of the region, as well as the geographic, topographic and climate diversity.

 Lansdell's journey from Hotan to Yarkand in present-day Xinjiang "across deserts abominable" was probably the first by any Englishman.

 He was the author of a number of books including Chinese Central Asia: A Ride to Little Tibet, which ran to five editions in English and was also translated into German, Danish, and Swedish.
 The two volumes recorded part of Lansdell's 5000 mi journey through Europe and Africa to Asia.
 He travelled from Lake Balkash through Kashgar to Little Tibet (now known as Baltistan) by horse and yak at heights of up to 18,000 ft, in the process crossing the entire mountain systems of Central Asia.
 Lansdell's objective was to deliver a letter from the Archbishop of Canterbury to the Dalai Lama, which he hoped would grant him access to the then closed capital of Tibet at Lhasa.
 In the end he was unable to obtain the requisite permission and had to make do with purchasing items from a trader who had been to Tibet.

 Lansdell was a member of the Royal Asiatic Society, the Royal Geographical Society (elected 1876), and a life member of the British Association for the Advancement of Science on whose committee he served.

-He died on 4 October 1919 at home in Blackheath, London, and is buried in St Mary’s Church, Greenwich at his own request.
+He died on 4 October 1919 at home in Blackheath, London, and is buried in St Mary's Church, Greenwich at his own request.